 Tasting Notes: What is Sun-Dried Black Tea (Shai Hong)?

-Sun-dried black tea, also known as 'shai hong' is made based on a different processing method than mainstream black teas.
-Most black teas are made letting the leaves wither, followed by rolling and fermentation.
-Only the last step is different.
-The most common way is to roast the black tea leaves to stop the fermentation.
-However, as the name already reveals, for a sun-dried black tea, the fermentation is stopped by drying the leaves in the sun (as it's done for pu erh).
+Sun-dried black tea (shai hong) is made based on a different processing method than mainstream black teas.
+Commonly, black teas are roasted to stop the oxidation.
+However, for a shai hong tea, the oxidation is stopped by drying the leaves in the sun (as it's done for pu erh and white tea).

-Since we first published this post, we couldn't wait but to try a Shai Hong ourselves.
+Since we discovered Shai Hong, we couldn't wait but to try it ourselves.
 It was pretty difficult for us to get our hands on this type of tea.
 We're working with 5 tea growers in Yunnan province, but only one of them was processing Shai Hong in a tea brick as you can see below.
 So we asked the grower why he decided to grew Shai Hong and his answer is definitely worth sharing:

 "I always wanted to try a 3 to 5 year old Dian Hong black tea.
 A few years ago, I drank one together with friends.
 I didn't like it.
 There was hardly any aroma left, the soup was light and there wasn't any texture at all.
 Nothing interesting.
 Later on I heard about Shai Hong, which was a kind of black tea that was sun-dried like a sheng pu erh.
 In 2015, I started to produce this tea myself, to see if by tweaking the production method, would improve the storage-ability of a black tea.
 I'm pretty satisfied with the result myself.
 The bitterness is completely gone due to aging, the soup is somewhat thick, and it has still the flavour of dian hong, but slightly more medicinal.
 Of course, that's my opinion and you should try it yourself.
 Besides, this brick is made from 2015 leaves, so let's see how it further improves over time."